George Sassoon: Personal life

 After his father died in 1967, Sassoon inherited and occupied his father's large country house, Heytesbury House at Heytesbury, Wiltshire.
 He found it much neglected and worked to restore it, and also battled unsuccessfully to stop a planned A36 bypass from going through the park of the house; in the process, he sold many of his father's papers to raise additional funds.
 The southern part of the park was subject to a compulsory purchase order in 1985 to allow construction of the bypass, separating the house from its cricket field and requiring a new entrance to be made from the west.
-He sold the house in 1996 after a serious fire and moved to a smaller property in the nearby village of Sutton Veny, but spent part of the year on Mull, where he had inherited his mother's property Ben Buie on her death in 1973.
+He sold the house in 1994 following substantial losses at Lloyds of London and moved to a smaller property in the nearby village of Sutton Veny, but spent part of the year on Mull, where he had inherited his mother's property Ben Buie on her death in 1973.

 Sassoon married four times: Stephanie Munro, at Inverness in 1955 (dissolved 1961); Marguerite Dicks in 1961 (dissolved 1974); Susan Christian-Howard in 1975 (dissolved 1982); and lastly, Alison Pulvertaft in 1994.

 Sassoon's daughter by his first marriage, Kendall Sassoon, was born in 1961 shortly after her parents separated.
-She is the Patron-in-Chief of the Siegfried Sassoon Fellowship.
+She was the Patron-in-Chief of the Siegfried Sassoon Fellowship.

 Sassoon's daughter and son by his third marriage, Isobel (born 1976) and Thomas (born 1978), were both killed in a road accident in Mendip, Somerset, in 1996, on the way home to Frome from a music festival.
 The car in which they were passengers crashed head on into a van, and six people died.

 Sassoon was something of a bon-vivant, well known among other things for his playing of the piano-accordion.
-Among his other interests were cricket, the Antipodes, and amateur radio, where his call-sign was GM3JZK.
+Among his other interests were languages, the Antipodes, and amateur radio, where his call-sign was GM3JZK.